Mastercard MATCH List: The Complete Merchant’s Survival Guide

 There are only three ways to get off the MATCH list.
 To be removed from the Mastercard MATCH list, a merchant must:

-- You were added to the list by mistake (SRP, Rule 11.4), or
+- Have been added to the list by mistake (SRP, Rule 11.4), or

-- You were added to the list because of PCI non-compliance but you have now become compliant (SRP, Rule 11.4)
+- Have been added to the list because of PCI non-compliance but has since become compliant (SRP, Rule 11.4).

 These are the only reasons you can get off the MATCH list.
 Let’s look at these reasons in a little bit more detail.

-Merchant records remain on the MATCH list for five years.
-Each month, MATCH automatically purges any Merchant information that has been in the database for five years.
+Merchant records remain on the MATCH system for five years.
+Each month, MATCH automatically purges information that has been in the system for five years.
 This isn’t an ideal solution for most merchants, but you can at least rest assured that you won’t be on the MATCH list forever.

-You can do this yourself, of course, but often a high-risk processor can help you.
+Of course, you can do this yourself, but often a high-risk processor can help you.
 Some of them are experienced in getting people off the MATCH list and, with that experience, probably can tell you right away your odds of getting off the list.

-If a high-risk processor can’t help you, a lawyer might be able to.
-Be aware, though, that lawyers don’t have any special magic.
-For this article, we read several articles written by lawyers on their law firm websites, and it seems that, while they might be able to more forcefully argue for you if you were put on the MATCH list by mistake, they can’t get you off the list if you were listed for actually having violated the items on the MATCH list.
-Legal representation costs a lot of money, so don’t hire a lawyer because you’re angry that you’re on the list.
-Hire a lawyer only if it makes financial sense.
+If a high-risk processor can’t help you, a lawyer might be able to; just be aware of their limitation.
+While they might be able to more forcefully argue for you if you were put on the MATCH list by mistake, they can’t get you off the list if you were listed for actually having violated the items on the MATCH list.

 The third and last reason you can be taken off the MATCH list is if you were put on the list because you were not PCI compliant but have since become compliant.
 Typically, you’ll still have to work through the acquirer who put you on the list, but this is one instance where you can contact Mastercard directly if your former acquirer is unwilling to help.

-Can You Still Process Credit Cards If You’re On The TMF/MATCH List?
+Can You Still Get A Merchant Account If You’re On The MATCH List?

-While acquirers are required to put you on the MATCH list if they terminate you for MATCH list reasons, they’re not required to refuse to take you as a merchant.
-The MATCH list is an indication of the level of risk of doing business with you, and some acquirers and processors have a higher tolerance for risk than others.
+While acquirers must put you on the MATCH list if they terminate you for MATCH list reasons, they’re not required to refuse to take you as a merchant.
+The MATCH list indicates the level of risk of doing business with you, and some acquirers and processors have a higher tolerance for risk than others.
 These high-risk processors have less favorable terms, but they can allow you to continue accepting credit cards.
 We’ll take a closer look at this option in the next section.

 Your Best Options For MATCH List Credit Card Processing